wvlet/airframe/docs/airframe-rx.md

 ### Frontend Programming

-For example, when writing an Web UI, we usually need to change DOM elements based on the state of some variable.
+When writing an Web UI, we usually need to change DOM elements based on the state of some variable.
 This example will update the contents of DOM if `counter` variable is updated:

 ```scala
 import wvlet.airframe.rx.Rx